jakewilner/Forex-assistant/README.md

 ### Data Structure(s):
 - Front-end:
   - Uses the useMemo hook for currency data storage.
 This helps prevent unecessary API calls and ensures that the graphs/charts update when new data is provided.
   - Uses axios for ease of handling promises.
-XXXXXXXXXXX
   - Stores color options in an array, so that highest-contrast colors can be used with the highest frequency.
 - Back-end:
   - Uses Node.js to handle endpoint request and responses.